 Table: At the Canasta Palace, you can play Canasta at different tables.
 Tables can be limited to specific amounts of rounds.
 Different custom rules can be activated for the tables.
 When entering the Palace, just chose a table that looks good to you.

 Tough End: Going out requires either two Canastas ore one natural Canasta.
 If the custom rule „Wild Canasta“ is activated as well, only the party going out receives a bonus for their wild Canasta.

 Turn: The turns in Canasta go clockwise.
 Each player must start their turn by picking up one card from the stock or, if possible, one or more cards from the discard pile.
-Afterwards they can make several moves, for example, meld cards, add to existing melds or even go out.
+Afterward, they can make several moves, for example, meld cards, add to existing melds, or even go out.
 A turn, except when going out, must be ended by discarding a card from the hand to the discard pile.

-Undo: Sometimes actions need to be undone.
+Undo: Sometimes, actions need to be undone.
 Should you play some cards but realize along the way that your melds would not meet the requirements for the first meld, you can use the undo button to pick all cards back up and try a different approach.

 Wild Cards: Jokers and twos act as wild cards in Canasta.
 They can substitute other cards in melds if they don’t outnumber the natural cards.

 Wild Canasta: Enabling this custom rule allows each team to play one meld consisting of wild cards only.
 It has a maximum of seven cards.
 If Jokers outnumber the twos, the score increases.
-Incomplete wild Canastas score negative points.
+Incomplete wild canastas score negative points.